On phase change and latent heat models in metal additive manufacturing process simulation: Discretization and algorithm of heat integration scheme

+We will first introduce our understanding of the original HI method~\cite{Rolph1982}.
+The specific notation was inspired by the formulation in~\cite{Oliveira2016}.
+So far, the considerations have been restricted to isothermal phase change but they can be extended to the treatment of mushy phase change.
+The only difference is the fact that during melting the temperature is not constrained to the constant value $T_m$ but rather to a gradually evolving intermediate temperature $T'$ between $\left[T_s,T_l\right]$.
+Thus, in the following, we will present the more general algorithm for mushy phase change and point out the relevant differences to the isothermal scenario.

-which is the lumped version of \eqref{eq:mm_heatint_tot_source}.
-Each node stores a history-variable $q_{p,j}^\text{hist}$ accumulating the amount of latent heat that has been absorbed over the whole simulation.
-It is initialized as zero for solid material.
-After each Newton iteration $i$ in time step $n+1$ the following calculations are performed: \begin{enumerate} \item Skip node $j$ if
+Each node $k$ stores the nodal enthalpy ${H}_{k,n+1}^{i-1}$ as a history-variable.
+At the beginning of the simulation, it is initialized to zero for solid material.
+At the first Newton-Raphson iteration of a time step it is initialized with the converged value from the last time step, i.e. ${H}_{k,n+1}^{0}={H}_{k,n}$.
+Now, after each Newton-Raphson iteration $i$ in time step $n+1$ the following calculations are performed: \begin{enumerate} \item Skip node $k$ if

 which means it is not undergoing phase change.
-In this case the source term increment $\Delta q_{p,j}^{i}$ is set equal to zero.
-Here, $T_{j,n}$ denotes the converged temperature value of node $j$ at the last time step $n$. \item Else, for each node $j$ which is undergoing phase change compute the increment
+In this case the increment $\Delta H_{k,n+1}^{i}$ in~\eqref{eq:hi_contribution_general} is set equal to zero.
+Here, $T_{k,n}$ denotes the converged temperature value of node $k$ at the last time step $n$. \item Else, for each node $k$ which is undergoing phase change compute the increment